MaibornWolff/codecharta/gh-pages/_docs/01-03-installation.md

 ### MacOS

-> If you get an error on MacOS because of a missing license, try this [apple support article](https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0) <br>
+> If you get an error on MacOS because of a missing license, try this [apple support article](https://support.apple.com/en-gb/guide/mac-help/mh40616/12.0/mac/12.0). <br>
 > You may be required to give the application executable rights

-> If you are using an M1 or similar (arm64) architectures you might need to do additional steps, because the OS might flag the executable as damaged, if it is downloaded and from an unverified developer:
+> If you are using an M1 or similar (arm64) architectures you might need to do additional steps, because the OS might flag the executable as damaged, if it is downloaded and from an unverified developer.

-- Remove the 'downloaded' attributes from the OS:
+- This can be solved by removing the 'downloaded' attributes from the OS by executing:

 ```bash
 xattr -cr codecharta-visualization.app/
 ```

+After this, you should be able to execute the visualization.